cbrillard/openspim.github.io/table_of_parts_xopenspim.md

 ---
 <span style="color:#4169E1; font-weight:bold"> This site lists the additional parts required to assemble an X-OpenSPIM configuration (four-lens geometry) with dual sided illumination and dual sided detection as shown in the image below and is an upgrade from the original <a href=\Table_of_parts>L-OpenSPIM design</a>.</span>

-The described X-OpenSPIM system is equipped with two [Andor sCMOS Neo 5.5 camera](https://andor.oxinst.com/products/scmos-camera-series/neo-5-5-scmos), which together with the Hamamatsu Flash4 and PCO Edge cameras are known to work with µManager’s <a href="https://micro-manager.org/wiki/Utilities#Multi-Camera">Multi-Camera</a> function.
+The described X-OpenSPIM system is equipped with two [Andor sCMOS Neo 5.5 camera](https://andor.oxinst.com/products/scmos-camera-series/neo-5-5-scmos), which together with the Hamamatsu Flash4 and PCO Edge cameras, are known to work with µManager’s <a href="https://micro-manager.org/wiki/Utilities#Multi-Camera">Multi-Camera</a> function.

-The two laser lines (488 and 561) come from a multiple wavelength laser system <a href=https://www.vortranlaser.com>Stradus VersaLase</a> and are under the control of an ArduinoUNO board (camera-laser synchronization).
+The two laser lines (488 and 561) come from a multiple wavelength laser system <a href=https://www.vortranlaser.com>Stradus VersaLase</a> and are under the control of an Arduino UNO board (camera-laser synchronization).

 Some self-made parts, including an X-OpenSPIM acquisition chamber, can be purchased from <a href="https://www.pfde.co.uk/p/698089/openspim-microscope-parts">Pieter Fourie Design and Engineering</a>.